 Once the gates to the Wizarding World are open, move quickly to the Forbidden Journey attraction as fast as you can.
 I know Hogsmeade is magical, but don’t fall into its spell yet.
 Don’t take photos, don’t buy butterbeer, don’t stop, just keep running.
 Run.
 Run to Hogwarts immediately and line up for the Forbidden Journey Ride.
 The waiting times can be 2-3 hours (or more) but that’s what you get from not getting an Express Pass.
 When you’re done with the Forbidden Journey Ride, that’s the time that you can start exploring the entire WWHP attraction.
 Go back to Hogsmeade, take photos, buy a wand at Ollivanders, check out some souvenirs from the Owl Post, buy a butterbeer at Hog’s Head Pub, etc.

-Should you leave and want to enter the WWHP again, proceed back to the Harry Potter ticket booth located at the Central Park and get the Timed Entry ticket.
+Should you leave and want to enter the WWHP again, proceed back to the Harry Potter ticket booth located at the Central Park and get another Timed Entry ticket.

 My Top Attractions in the Wizarding World